Cell & Developmental Biology Graduate Program

-As part of our program, graduate students have the opportunity to explore fundamental questions in many areas including molecular mechanisms of cell function; regulation of growth, differentiation and reproduction; cell interactions in migration; embryonic patterning in development; and morphogenesis of cells, tissues and organs.
-In many cases these areas serve as bases for more targeted interests in cell – pathogen interactions; functional disregulation in cancer, atherosclerosis, and neurodegenerative diseases; and biotechnology.
+As part of our program, graduate students have the opportunity to explore fundamental questions in many areas including molecular mechanisms of cell function; the morphogenesis of cells, tissues and organs; regulation of growth, differentiation and proliferation; cell interactions in migration and embryonic patterning during development.
+In many cases these areas serve as the basis for more targeted interests in cell/pathogen interactions; tissue regeneration; functional dysregulation in cancer, atherosclerosis, and neurodegenerative diseases; and biotechnology.

-We have an exceptional level of interaction and collaboration not only within the Cell Biology degree program but also with colleagues across the School of Medicine, Graduate School of Arts and Sciences, and School of Engineering and Applied Science.
+The Program fosters an exceptional level of interaction and collaboration not only within the Cell and Developmental Biology degree program but also with colleagues across the School of Medicine, Graduate School of Arts and Sciences, and School of Engineering and Applied Science.